 Save the Historic City Island Recreation Center!

 ● The Rec Center was built in 1943, primarily with funds from the Federal Works Administration (FWA), to serve as a dance hall for the many military personnel stationed here during WWII.
-It was the only building in Florida built for this way; it is unique.
+It was the only building in Florida built for this purpose; it is unique.
 The City Commission voted to fund the stucco finish and a stronger roof so the building could serve the community long after the war.
-After the war it was used for community events, meetings, and classes until 2012.
-In 2012 the city closed the building and has not maintained it in a manner proper for any municipal property, let alone an historic property.
+The building was actively used for community events, meetings, and classes until 2012, when the city closed the building.
+Since its closure, it hasn't been maintained in a manner appropriate for any municipal property, let alone an historic property.

 ● A new study was done by city staff in 2018.
 Interestingly, in this new report, the cost to functionally restore rose to $208,894 and the cost to demolish fell to $42,090.
 The new cost to save the building rose to $166,804.
 Post-hurricane insurance reports done in early 2018 state that the foundation is sound, except for normal settling and that there was no damage to the building due to the most recent hurricanes.
 They cite the damage is due to age AND NEGLECT.